 The Company writes a range of niche personal lines of business.
 The business is predominantly animal, split largely between Pet with some pleasure Horse.
-Non-animal business is also transacted and categorised into a separate grouping and includes Caravan, Musical Equipment, Wedding (relaunched in December 2022), Golf, Marine / Leisure Boats, Photographic, Cycle and Student possessions covering property risk and minimal associated ancillary risk.
+Non-animal business is also transacted and categorised into a separate grouping and includes Caravan, Musical Equipment, Wedding, Golf, Marine / Leisure Boats, Photographic, Cycle and Student possessions covering property risk and minimal associated ancillary risk.

-The Company's vision during the 2022-23 financial year was to:
+The Company's vision during the 2023 / 2024 financial year was to: